darklang/docs/docs/contributing/porting-the-dark-backend.md

 OCaml backend returns a `Dval` (a Dark value), while the F# version returns a `TaskOrValue<Dval>`.

-For most simple functions that do no IO, a TaskOrValue just wraps a Dval.
-For example, compare the original OCAml version of `Int::add_v0`:
+For most simple functions that do no IO, a `TaskOrValue` just wraps a `Dval`.
+For example, compare the original OCaml version of `Int::add_v0`:

 ```ocaml
   ; { prefix_names = ["Int::add"]